Useful links

-What makes a scandal?
-This unit examines a number of sensational case studies from England, America and Australia, beginning with the outrage surrounding Marie-Antoinette and then weaving through the increasingly strait-laced nineteenth century, in which scandals abounded, destroying reputations, rulers and families.
+What makes a scandal This unit examines sensational case studies from France, the British Empire, and America, beginning with the outrage surrounding Marie-Antoinette and then weaving through the increasingly strait-laced nineteenth century, in which scandals abounded, destroying reputations, rulers, and families.
 It was not behaviour itself, but the ever-changing interpretations of behaviour that gave rise to condemnation and scandalised indignation.
-Examining occasions when social rules have been flouted allows us to consider the ways in which such rules are themselves constituted, maintained and challenged.
+Examining occasions when social rules have been flouted allows us to consider the ways in which such rules are themselves constituted, maintained, and challenged.

 Prerequisites: